Ajith-Ravi/CodeReviewBot/README.md

 3. **Set up environment variables:**

-   Create a `.env` file in the root directory and add the following variables:
+   Create a `.env` file in the root directory and add the following variables.
+Refer `.env.example` for sameple:

    ```env
    GITHUB_APP_ID=your_github_app_id